endilaz/hackcmu/README.md

 - **Calendar import** — reached from the home screen.
 Drop in an `.ics` export (Google
   Calendar: Settings → Import/Export → Export; Apple Calendar: File → Export) and it finds today's gaps between commitments and offers them as one-tap time choices.
-Parsed entirely in the browser: nothing is uploaded, no OAuth, no API key, works offline.
+Parsed entirely in the browser: nothing is uploaded and no calendar OAuth or calendar API is used.
   Recurring events and real timezone conversion are not handled — `TZID` times are read as local wall-clock, and all-day events are skipped so they don't swallow the day.